 There has been a growing demand for paediatric vitamins, with an increasing number of parents seeking to boost their children’s immune systems.
 Furthermore, this trend is also seen among pregnant women who wish to ensure their unborn children receive all the necessary nutrients whilst still in the womb.

-Chemists/pharmacies have traditionally been the key distribution channel for vitamins, and that continues in 2020 despite curfews and various restrictions on Kenyans’ movement and brick-and-mortar retailing brought about by the COVID-19 pandemic.
-However, purchasing vitamins via e-commerce retailers—Jumia, MyDawa and Jiji are amongst the leading e-commerce retailers—has been gaining momentum, even prior to the pandemic, and e-commerce is seeing even stronger growth in 2020 as many consumers do more of their shopping online, choosing to spend more time at home and to circumvent brick-and-mortar retailers in order to avoid becoming infected or spreading the virus.
+Chemists/pharmacies have traditionally been the key distribution channel for vitamins, and that continues despite curfews and various restrictions on Kenyans’ movement and brick-and-mortar retailing brought about by the COVID-19 pandemic.
+However, purchasing vitamins via e-commerce retailers (with Jumia, MYDAWA and Jiji being amongst the leading e-commerce retailers) has been gaining momentum, even prior to the pandemic, and e-commerce has been seeing even stronger growth during the time of the pandemic as many consumers have switched to shopping online.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 Understand the latest market trends and future growth opportunities for the Vitamins industry in Kenya with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

 If you're in the Vitamins industry in Kenya, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.